OPALX-project/OPALX-project.github.io/runOPAL.md

 fooEDES=0.05POS1=0.43   fooEDES=0.05POS1=0.48   fooEDES=0.15POS1=0.43   fooEDES=0.15POS1=0.48   fooEDES=0.1POS1=0.43    fooEDES=0.1POS1=0.48    fooEDES=0.25POS1=0.43   fooEDES=0.25POS1=0.48   fooEDES=0.2POS1=0.43    fooEDES=0.2POS1=0.48
 fooEDES=0.05POS1=0.44   fooEDES=0.05POS1=0.49   fooEDES=0.15POS1=0.44   fooEDES=0.15POS1=0.49   fooEDES=0.1POS1=0.44    fooEDES=0.1POS1=0.49    fooEDES=0.25POS1=0.44   fooEDES=0.25POS1=0.49   fooEDES=0.2POS1=0.44    fooEDES=0.2POS1=0.49
 ```

-# Run a Restart (needs to be updated)

-In this particular example we assume that a simulation called  ''Phase3'' has successfully been executed.
-The output of the simulation is located

-at */gpfs/homefelsim/adelmann/Phase3/FinPhase3/*.

-A restart simulation starting from ''step=10'' until ''ZSTOP=13.1'' m would then look like:

-`runOPAL.py --restart-file=/gpfs/homefelsim/adelmann/Phase3/FinPhase3/FinPhase3.h5 --restart-step=10 ZSTOP=13.1`

-In this example instead of a restart step, a restart position is specified.

-`runOPAL.py --restart-file=/gpfs/homefelsim/adelmann/Phase3/FinPhase3/FinPhase3.h5 --restart-pos=10.0 ZSTOP=13.1`

-If there exists no phase space dump at the specified position (10.0 meters here), the nearest position will be located and used.